-Firewalls and e-mail scanning and antivirus software all have a part to play in the way you protect your organisation’s IT infrastructure, network, people and customers but there’s more you can do, including:
+Firewalls, e-mail scanning, antivirus software therefore all have a part to play in the way you protect your organisation’s IT infrastructure, network, people, and customers.
+But there’s even more you can do to protect your business from cyberattacks, including:

-Statistically speaking, your people are the weakest link in your security chain, albeit inadvertently.
-So it pays dividends to effectively train your them on the cybersecurity risks, your processes and industry best practices.
-Be prepared to evolve your training in line with the evolving threats.
+Statistically speaking, your people are the weakest link in your security chain, albeit in error or unintentionally.
+So, it ultimately benefits your organisation if you train your staff on cybersecurity risks, business regulations, compliance, and industry best practices.
+Also, be prepared to update and revise your training in line with the evolving threats.

-Many software packages will update themselves automatically but for those that don’t, the originator will regularly provide patches to repair glitches, bugs and security weaknesses – use them.
-In fact, build updating your software into your day-to-day technology processes.
+Many software packages will update themselves automatically.
+But for those that don’t, the designers will regularly provide patches to repair glitches, bugs and security weaknesses.
+Make sure to use them.
+In fact, updating your software should become a part of your day-to-day tech processes.